Darckfast/rpg-maker-mv-decrypt-react/README.md

 ## How to use

 Head over the [releases](https://github.com/Darckfast/rpg-maker-mv-decrypt-react/releases) page and download the latest `static_app.zip`.
-After unzip it
+After unzipping it, run the `index.html` on a browser

+Then all will be need is to click on `Select www dir` and make the *upload* (it will just load the file on), then click on `Decrypt`